IBM/telco-integrator/code/docs/index.md

 In the digital economy age, services are typically delivered through a sophisticated partnering of multiple providers that all use different systems and interfaces.
 The TM Forum REST-based APIs are designed for uses ranging from Internet of Things (IoT) device management to complex B2B value fabrics.
 They apply to API-driven scenarios such as IoT, digital health, smart grids, big data, Network Functions Virtualization (NFV), next-generation operations support systems, business support systems (OSS/BSS) and more.

 To date, 71 of the world’s leading communications service providers (CSPs) and technology ecosystem participants (including IBM) have signed the Open API Manifesto, publicly demonstrating their endorsement of TM Forum’s suite of Open APIs.
+!!! hint ""
-The IBM Executive Sponsor for the TM Forum Open API Manifesto is **Marisa Viveros, VP Strategy & Offerings – Telecom, Media and Entertainment Industries**.
+    The IBM Executive Sponsor for the TM Forum Open API Manifesto is

+    **Marisa Viveros, VP Strategy & Offerings – Telecom, Media and Entertainment Industries**

 This document describes the Open API Accelerator for Telco built by IBM Expertise Connect.
 The Accelerator is a Cloud-native asset based on IBM Cloud Pak for Integration and leverages IBM Cloud Pak for Data for AI infusion.

 - The TM Forum APIs are exposed through API Connect and DataPower
 - Routing and data transformation implemented in IBM App Connect for Enterprise (ACE).
 - IBM Event Streams manages order history, in-flight order events and notifications